Gibbs-type Indian buffet processes: Controlling the statistics of latent features

 \subsection{Power-law behavior when $\discount\in (0,1)$}

-Let $K_{n,j}$ denote the number of dishes sampled exactly $j$ times among the first $n$ customers, and, as before, let $K_n$ denote the number of dishes sampled among the first $n$ customers in the Gibbs-type IBP.
-As we saw in \cref{sec:partitions}, when $\discount \in (0,1)$ the underlying Gibbs-type partitions correspond to the class of partitions induced by the $\discount$-stable Poisson--Kingman measures, which includes the normalized generalized gamma processes and a subclass of the Pitman--Yor processes.
-These models have been shown to exhibit \emph{power-law} (i.e., heavy-tailed) behavior in the asymptotic distribution on the number of blocks in the partition \citep{pitman2003poisson, lijoi2007controlling}.
+As we saw in \cref{sec:partitions}, when $\discount \in (0,1)$ the underlying Gibbs-type partitions correspond to the class of partitions induced by the Poisson--Kingman measures with parameter $\tau>0$, which includes the normalized generalized gamma processes and a subclass of the Pitman--Yor processes.
+These models have been shown to exhibit \emph{power-law} (i.e., heavy-tailed) behavior in the asymptotic distribution on the number of blocks in the partition \citep{pitman2003poisson}.
 Empirical measurements in a variety of domains have been shown to exhibit power-law behavior.
-For example, the occurrence of unique words in a document, the degrees of interactions in a protein network, or the number of citations for an academic article, all exhibit power law behavior.
-See \cite{clauset2009power} for a survey.
-An appropriate model for data that may depend on these factors should be expressive enough to capture this behavior in its latent structure.
+For example, the occurrence of unique words in a document, the degrees of interactions in a protein network, and the number of citations of an academic article all exhibit power law behavior.
+An appropriate model for data that may depend on these factors should be able to capture this behavior in its latent structure.
 It was shown by \citet{TG2009} and \citet{BJP2012} that the Pitman--Yor IBP exhibits power-law behavior in the asymptotic distributions of $\numfeat_n$ and $\numfeat_{n,j}$.
-We will now see that this behavior is in a sense inherited from the partitions induced by the Pitman--Yor processes, and that power-law behavior for any partition induced by a $\discount$-stable Poisson--Kingman measure translates into power-law behavior in the corresponding Gibbs-type IBP.
+We will now see that this behavior is, in a sense, inherited from the partitions induced by the Pitman--Yor processes, and that power-law behavior for any partition induced by a Poisson--Kingman measure translates into power-law behavior in the corresponding Gibbs-type IBP.

-Let $\levygbp$ be the L\'evy intensity of the Gibbs-type beta process defined in \cref{eq:levygbp}, parameterized by the structural distribution for the $\discount$-stable Poisson--Kingman measures in \cref{eq:PKstruct}.
-In this case, it follows analogously to \cite[p.~459]{BJP2012} that $\levygbp$ satisfies the limiting behavior
+Let $\discount \in (0,1)$, let $\tau>0$, and let $\levygbp$ be the L\'evy intensity of the Gibbs-type beta process defined in \cref{eq:levygbp}, parameterized by the structural distribution for the Poisson--Kingman measures in \cref{eq:PKstruct}.
+In this case, it follows analogously to the results by \citet[p.~459]{BJP2012} that $\levygbp$ satisfies the limiting behavior